 Ophthalmic Medical Technologists assist ophthalmologists by performing ophthalmic clinical functions and ophthalmic photography.
 Provide instruction and supervision to other ophthalmic personnel.
 Assist with minor surgical procedures, applying aseptic techniques and preparing instruments.
 May perform eye exams, administer eye medications, and instruct patients in care and use of corrective lenses.

-Ophthalmic Technologists with little to no experience tend to make between $26520 and $32030 while the more experienced ones make over $55540 per year.
+Ophthalmic Technologists with little to no experience tend to make between $28130 and $33980 while the more experienced ones can earn over $56780 per year.

 Top 5 paying states

-1 of the easiest ways to increase your salary as An Ophthalmic Technologist is to move to a higher paying state like TN.
-Right now, the highest paying states for Ophthalmic Technologists are TN, WI, MN, MA and CT.
+One of the easiest ways to increase your salary as an Ophthalmic Medical Technologist is to move to a higher paying state like TN.
+Right now, the highest paying states for Ophthalmic Technologists are TN, AK, NM, WA and MA.

-However a higher pay at TN doesn’t guarantee that you will make more because the living expenses at TN might be 2x higher than where you are currently at now.
+However a higher pay at TN doesn’t guarantee that you will make more because the living expenses at TN might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as An Ophthalmic Technologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Ophthalmic Medical Technologist is the degree you hold, the industry you work in and lastly the company you work for.

-Ophthalmic Medical Technologists job description, Ophthalmic Medical Technologists salary, Ophthalmic Medical Technologists information, what is the job of an Ophthalmic Medical Technologist like, pros and cons about Ophthalmic Medical Technologists, colleges and universities for Ophthalmic Medical Technologists, is Ophthalmic Medical Technologists the right career for me, Medium careers to get into, careers in Healthcare and Medical
+Ophthalmic Technologists job description, Ophthalmic Technologists salary, Ophthalmic Technologists information, what is the job of an Ophthalmic Medical Technologist like, pros and cons about Ophthalmic Medical Technologists, colleges and universities for Ophthalmic Medical Technologists, is Ophthalmic Medical Technologists the right career for me, careers in Healthcare and Medical